psharma04/academic-kickstart/content/post/SOR1-Changing-Religious-Adherence.md

 * New-Age Religions tend to be ECLECTIC (ideas/beliefs which come from a wide range of sources)

   * Eclectic religions take elements from other religions, as well as philosophies, sciences and other sources in order to create a system which they believe is better suited to their community
-* Formed as a reaction against the percieved failure of traditional religious (such as Christianity), and the failure of Secular Humanism to provide spiritual and ethical guidance for the future
+* Formed as a reaction against the perceived failure of traditional religious (such as Christianity), and the failure of Secular Humanism to provide spiritual and ethical guidance for the future

   * Secular Humanism: a philosophy or life stance that embraces human reason, non-religious ethics, and philosophical naturalism while specifically rejecting religious dogma, supernaturalism, and superstition as the basis of morality and decision making.
 * Beliefs of New Age religions include: